nicola-masarone/lpc1769-projects/lpc1769_LCD/README.md

 The first instruction applies the mask to port *P0* to make only *bit8* editable:

     FIO0MASK = ~(1<<8);
 The next statement uses an *if-else* structure with a logical condition based on the current value of the *lcd_TX* variable.
 If this variable is different from zero it signals that the respective *TX* segment must be displayed otherwise it must be turned off.
-In the first case (*TX* on) the instruction is executed:
+In the first case (*TX* on) this instruction is executed:

     FIO0PIN = (!lcd_BP)<<8;
 which assigns to pin *P0.8* a logic value opposite to the *backplane* (thus current flows through the *TX* segment).

-In the second case (*TX* off) the instruction is executed:
+In the second case (*TX* off) this other instruction is executed:

     FIO0PIN = lcd_BP<<8;
 which assigns the same logic value as the *backplane* to pin *P0.8* (so no current flows in the *TX* segment).